Start9Labs/docs/src/user-manual/connecting-remotely/router-vpn.md

 ## Use Case

 This connection method is ideal for fast, private, _personal_ access from anywhere in the world.
-Only authorized devices have access to your server and installed services.
+Only authorized devices have access to your server and/or installed services.

 ```admonish warning title="Router Feature Needed"
 Most modern routers include a VPN server.
 If your router does not include a VPN server, you cannot use this connection method.
 Check your router manual to confirm.